Williamdst/Westway-Diner-Data-Model/README.md

 <h2> DS.
 Williams Commentary </h2>
 The two issues that I saw up front was how to map customizations and ingredients to food items.
 For example, there may be customizations that are “set in stone” such as Belgium Waffles + Bacon, but we need to think about how to charge customers that go “off script”, for example Belgium Waffles + Every Fruit.
 My solution to both problems is to store every customization as a food item and change the way orders are documented.
-By storing all the customizations separate we can track the profits of the customizations as well. <br />
+By storing all the customizations separate we can track the profits of the customizations as well. <br></br>

 The downfall that I see to this is that it would be difficult to track the profit of “pairs”  of items such as Belgium + Bacon.
 Tracking pairs could be important; picture this:
 <ul>